-Spring Graduation Fall Graduation Declare intent to schedule oral defense next semester December 1 May 1 Notice of intent to defend and graduate February 1 September 1 Oral defense and committee action (pass, pass with By March 1 By September 15 minor revisions, pass with major revisions, fail) - Minor revisions to committee for review April 1 October 15 Final signoff by supervising professor April 15 November 1 Final dissertation submitted May 1 November 15
+Oral defense and committee action (pass, pass with By March 1 By September 15 minor revisions, pass with major revisions, fail) Minor revisions to committee for review April 1 October 15 Final signoff by supervising professor April 15 November 1 Final dissertation submitted May 1 November 15

 Students who pass with major revisions required will be automatically deferred to the next semester's graduation.
-Students who fail the dissertation will be discontinued from the SJD program.

-Any student who misses these deadlines will be delayed to graduate the following semester.
+Students who fail the dissertation will be discontinued from the S.J.D. program.
+Any student who misses these deadlines will be automatically deferred to the next semester's graduation.